metabase/metabase/docs/users-guide/events-and-timelines.md

 Events and timelines are a way to capture that chronological knowledge and make it available when you need it, in context (that is, when you're viewing a chart).
 Events are a great way to store institutional knowledge about what happened and when, so people (including yourself three months from now) won't have to figure out (again) why the line chart spiked back in March.

-Anyone with [view or curate access](../administration-guide/06-collections.md) to a collection can add events and timelines to that collection.

 ## Events

 An event is basically a date + a title + a description + an icon.
 You can add events to Metabase to show important milestones, launches, or anything else, right alongside your data.